Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 present manual shows that infinite dilution activity coefficients are expressed

-using power functions of critical ratios.
+using the power functions of critical ratios.

-Models
+Models and

-and Calculation Manual for Chapter 2
+Calculation Manual for Chapter 2

 Using binary constant temperature VLE and LLE data, Kato showed that